EngineMachiner/beat4sprite/README.md

 this project evolved not only as a collection of background but a library.

-I tried to do a lot of maintenance and debugging too, checking my code and the performance tests on game.
+I tried to do a lot of maintenance and debugging too, checking my code and the performance tests in-game.

 There is also a branch with BGScripts/BGCHANGES, made by other users.